 Leo Kailas heads our litigation practice.
-Leo handles a broad array of international, maritime and commercial litigation and arbitration matters, representing clients ranging from international Fortune 50 companies such as Lockheed Martin and Tesoro Corporation, conglomerates to early-stage companies and individuals.
+Leo handles a broad array of international, maritime and commercial litigation and arbitration matters, representing clients ranging from international Fortune 50 companies such as Lockheed Martin, conglomerates to early-stage companies and individuals.

 With many years of experience in commodities and marine disputes, Leo advises trading and shipping companies in negotiation of vessel construction contracts, vessel sale and purchase transactions, and shipping and long term charters.